 - the loss of income is calculated as follows: determine how long the deceased spouse would have been expected to live according to the average life expectancy of the person as published by the Department of Statistics and add together the deceased spouse's total average monthly earnings and any monthly pensions he or she would have received until the end of his or her expected life expectancy, and divide the result by half.

-"In simple terms, the spouse of the person killed in the accident has the right to claim from the perpetrator's compulsory third-party motor insurance ½ of the income that the deceased spouse would have earned if he or she had not been killed, i.e. up to the end of the average life expectancy," notes the AVOCAD lawyer.
+“Simply put, the spouse of a person killed in a traffic accident has the right to claim from the at-fault party’s mandatory motor vehicle liability insurance half of the income that the deceased spouse would have earned had they not died, i.e., until the end of their average life expectancy,” notes an AVOCAD attorney.

 However, Dainius Antanaitis, a lawyer, points out that if a middle-income earner is killed in a road accident 10 years before retirement, for example, adding up all the earnings up to the age of retirement, plus the pensions he would have received up to the end of his life expectancy, and then dividing it by two, would give a quite significant sum.
 Not only that, but if you add the amount of non-pecuniary damages on top of that, which can also be quite significant, the insurer may have to pay quite a lot of money to the spouse of the victim.

-Naturally, insurance companies don't always pay the amount demanded without agreeing to it or part of it.
-In this case, the injured party should seek justice in court.
-"Neither the person nor the insurer can be 100% sure which way the scales of justice will tip in any particular case.
-Therefore, litigation does not sound attractive to either of them.
-And here the insurer can offer a "compromise".
-For example, an agreement whereby the insurer agrees to pay a solid amount of non-pecuniary damages, but in this agreement the person already refuses to claim another solid amount from the insurer - the loss of earnings," the lawyer points out an important legal point.
+Naturally, insurance companies do not always pay the claimed amount, as they may disagree with it or part of it.
+In such cases, the injured party should seek justice in court.
+“Neither the individual nor the insurer can be 100% certain which way Lady Justice’s scales will tip in any given case.
+Therefore, litigation does not sound appealing to either of them.
+And this is where the insurer can offer a ‘compromise.’
+For example, by entering into an agreement whereby the insurer agrees to pay a substantial sum for non-pecuniary damages, but in this agreement the individual waives the right to claim another substantial sum—lost income,” the attorney notes this important legal point.

 He said that, although case law makes it reasonable to conclude that a person is likely to recover both consequential damages and loss of earnings, a risk-averse person may choose to take the sparrow's hand by signing a contract with the insurer to resolve the issue permanently.